old-user-1808559/capstone1808559/Labs/challenge_guide.md

 <validation step="d6519c92-19e6-4dae-bdbe-3638f8d8db43" />

-## Task 2 - Define Agent Personas and Configure Multi-Agent Chat
+## Task 2 - Configure Multi-Agent Workflow and Automate Code Push on Approval

 1. Open the `multi_agent.py` file.
 This is where you will implement all necessary code for this challenge.

-1. Create personas for the three agents with the following instructions:
+2. Create personas for the three agents with the following instructions:

     - **Business Analyst Persona**